Clinical Data on Implant Survival Rates

 Getting dental implants placed is one thing, and having them last 50 years is another.
 There are many essential elements to making dental implants last.

-• First, it’s crucial to ensure that the implants are good quality, as is the denture or other restoration that will top them.
+- First, it’s crucial to ensure that the implants are good quality, as is the denture or other restoration that will top them.
 The best material for a dental implant is titanium.
 It’s corrosion-resistant and integrates well with the body’s hard tissues.
-Titanium is used for other situations, too, like knee and hip replacements.
+Titanium is used for similar situations, like knee and hip replacements.

-• Next, it’s important that patients have a good, longstanding relationship with their Irvine implant dentist.
+- Next, patients must have a good, long-standing relationship with their Irvine implant dentist.
 Dental implant care–like other oral health care–has to change as patients age to meet changing needs.
 It may mean more visits or changes in home care and/or diet.

-• Maybe, most importantly, patients need to take care of their dental implants like natural teeth.
-That means brushing and flossing twice a day and visiting your Irvine dental implant dentist at least twice a year.
+- Finally, patients need to care for dental implants like natural teeth.
+That means practicing good oral hygiene: brushing and flossing twice a day and visiting their Irvine dental implant dentist at least twice a year.

-If you want dental implants that will last 50 years–or more–you have to commit to your implants, Irvine dentist, and personal care.
+If you want dental implants that will last 50 years–or more–you must commit to your implants, Irvine dentist, and personal care.

 Avoid Early Implant Failure

-Since most dental implant failures occur in the first year, it’s vital that you avoid these risks of early loss.
+Since most dental implant failures occur in the first year, you must avoid the risk of early loss.
 That means understanding why dental implants tend to fail early.
 The two primary causes of premature failure are peri-implantitis and failed osseointegration.
 These together account for about two-thirds of all dental implant failures.

-1. Peri-implantitis is a form of gum disease that attacks dental implants.
-It’s an infection of the dental implant that damages the bone around the implant, causing it to loosen and eventually fail.
+- Peri-implantitis is a form of gum disease that attacks dental implants.
+It’s an infection of the dental implant that damages the bone around it, causing it to loosen and eventually fail.
 This is why it’s imperative that you take care of your dental implants like you would natural teeth, or you might lose them to peri-implantitis.

 Renew Your Smile in Irvine with Long-lasting Dental Implants

-Dr. Rice in Irvine, CA, is the number one dental implant dentist in the area.
-He’s highly skilled and has placed hundreds of dental implants.
+Dr. Rice, who is in Irvine, CA, is the area’s number one dental implant dentist.
+He’s highly skilled, and his team has placed hundreds of dental implants.
+Implants are an excellent replacement for missing teeth and can be a permanent solution.
 If you want your dental implants to last your lifetime, just like Sven Johansson and Gösta Larsson, pick the best dental implant dentist in Irvine.
 Call (949) 551-5902 or make an appointment online.
 Your new smile is waiting.